Duchenne muscular dystrophy: Cause

-DMD is caused by a mutation of the dystrophin gene, located on the short arm of the X chromosome (locus Xp21) that codes for dystrophin protein.
-Mutations can either be inherited or occur spontaneously during germline transmission, causing to a large reduction or absence of dystrophin, a protein that provides structural integrity in muscle cells.
+Duchenne muscular dystrophy is caused by a mutation of the dystrophin gene, located on the short arm of the X chromosome (locus Xp21) that codes for dystrophin protein.
+Mutations can either be inherited or occur spontaneously during germline transmission, causing a large reduction or absence of dystrophin, a protein that provides structural integrity in muscle cells.
 Dystrophin is responsible for connecting the actin cytoskeleton of each muscle fiber to the underlying basal lamina (extracellular matrix), through a protein complex containing many subunits.
-The absence of dystrophin permits excess calcium to penetrate the sarcolemma (the cell membrane).
-Alterations in calcium and signalling pathways cause water to enter into the mitochondria, which then burst.
+The absence of dystrophin permits excess calcium to penetrate the sarcolemma (the muscle cell membrane).

-In skeletal muscle dystrophy, mitochondrial dysfunction gives rise to an amplification of stress-induced cytosolic calcium signals and an amplification of stress-induced reactive-oxygen species production.
-In a complex cascading process that involves several pathways and is not clearly understood, increased oxidative stress within the cell damages the sarcolemma and eventually results in the death of the cell.
-Muscle fibers undergo necrosis and are ultimately replaced with adipose and connective tissue.

-DMD is inherited in an X-linked recessive pattern.
-Females typically are carriers of the genetic trait while males are affected.
-A female carrier will be unaware she carries a mutation until she has an affected son.
-The son of a carrier mother has a 50% chance of inheriting the defective gene from his mother.
-The daughter of a carrier mother has a 50% chance of being a carrier and a 50% chance of having two normal copies of the gene.
-In all cases, an unaffected father either passes a normal Y to his son or a normal X to his daughter.
-Female carriers of an X-linked recessive condition, such as DMD, can show symptoms depending on their pattern of X-inactivation.

-DMD is extremely rare in females (about 1 in 50,000,000 female births).
-It can occur in females with an affected father and a carrier mother, in those who are missing an X chromosome, or those who have an inactivated X chromosome (the most common of the rare reasons).
+Duchenne muscular dystrophy is extremely rare in females (about 1 in 50,000,000 female births).
+It can occur in females with an affected father and a carrier mother, in those who are missing an X chromosome, or in those who have an inactivated X chromosome (the most common of the rare reasons).
+It must be noted that the vast majority of clinical trials excluded female patients from enrollment, thus reducing the generalizability of the findings and limiting our understanding of potential sex-specific differences in disease manifestation and treatment response.
 The daughter of a carrier mother and an affected father will be affected or a carrier with equal probability, as she will always inherit the affected X-chromosome from her father and has a 50% chance of also inheriting the affected X-chromosome from her mother.

-Disruption of the blood–brain barrier has been seen to be a noted feature in the development of DMD.
+Disruption of the blood–brain barrier has been seen to be a noted feature in the development of Duchenne muscular dystrophy.

 Diagnosis

-Genetic counseling is advised for people with a family history of the disorder.
-DMD can be detected with about 95% accuracy by genetic studies performed during pregnancy.
-Creatine kinase (CPK-MM) levels in the bloodstream are extremely high.
-An electromyography (EMG) shows that weakness is caused by destruction of muscle tissue rather than by damage to nerves.
+Duchenne muscular dystrophy can be detected with about 95% accuracy by genetic studies performed during pregnancy.